orbitalchicken/Roadmap/README.md

         Xfce
         KDE

-    mintupdate: In French, in update policy screen, content is too close to left border (needs more margin).
+    [done] mintupdate: In French, in update policy screen, content is too close to left border (needs more margin).

-    In multimedia tests, applets and apple trailers fail to load.
-It's possible these websites are to blame though.

-    Plymouth theme dots are a different shade of green than the logo.
+    [done] Plymouth theme dots are a different shade of green than the logo.

-    MDM default theme: Generic username box appears briefly during the page load.
+    [done] MDM default theme: Generic username box appears briefly during the page load.
 It should start hidden by default to avoid this cosmetic glitch.

-    In the installation slideshow:
-        totem should be replaced with xed
-        gthumbs should be replaced with pix
-        codecs should be available (as opposed to included) google-earth and picasa should be removed
+    [done] update slideshow
+    slideshow translations

-    Humanity and ubuntu mono themes are present.
+    [done] Humanity and ubuntu mono themes are present.

 Stable release